Illumina/IlluminaHumanMethylationEPICv2manifest/README.md

-# Workaround to make EPICv2 array compatible with minfi package
+# package for EPICv2 array and minfi compatibility

 ## Install from GitHub or from .tar.gz